rui-exe/rui-exe/README.md

 Hey, I'm Rui a guy from Portugal who's learning the basics of coding but who aspires to become an experienced programmer.
-I'm currently taking a Master in Informatics and Computing Engineering at FEUP (Porto) and most of my repositories will be related to university work.
+I'm currently taking a Masters in Informatics and Computing Engineering at FEUP (Porto) and most of my repositories will be related to university work.

 <!---